 circus arts therapy ®

 Below are answers to the most common questions we get from day to day.
-For questions regarding Circus Arts Therapy and Circus Arts Social Summer(CASS) that are not answered, please contact Carrie at 404-549-3000.
+For questions regarding Circus Arts Therapy that are not answered below, please contact Carrie at 404-549-3000.

 Circus Arts Therapy is for people of all ages, including children three and older, pre-teens and teenagers with social, emotional, and physical challenges including attention difficulties, hyperactivity, sensory issues, low self-confidence, difficulty interacting socially, and children who have trouble in large groups.
 Participants will have a chance to utilize circus equipment to gain physical skills as well as learn important social skills such as teamwork, cooperation and self-confidence in a fun & safe environment.
 Carrie Heller, Licensed Clinical Social Worker and Registered Play Therapist, also works with adults, couples and families in the Circus Arts Therapy room.
-Small Group Circus Arts Therapy sessions are available throughout the year, and Circus Arts Social Summer Camp is a three-week summer therapy program based on the same methods and principals.
-Both of these programs are for children ages five to twelve.
+Small Group Circus Arts Therapy sessions are available throughout the year.
+Both of these programs are for children ages 5-17.

 Carrie Heller’s approach in her Circus Arts Therapy comes from over 20 years of working with both typical children and those with learning differences, both inside and outside of the therapy room.
 In her therapy work she assesses a child's physical capabilities and designs a series of activities using the circus equipment for each child to work on, one on one, as well as with the group, thus attending simultaneously to other emotional and social aspects of the child's development.